A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Preliminaries

 for $\mathcal{A}$ and $\mathcal{M}$ representing the autoregressive and moving average terms with associated parameters $\bs\phi=(\phi_1, \cdots, \phi_p)'$ and $\bs\theta=(\theta_1, \cdots, \theta_q)'$, respectively, and $\bs\beta=(\beta_1, \cdots,\beta_r)'$ is the parameter associated to the covariates.
 This specification for $g(\mu_t)$ resembles a set of ARMA equations with exogenous covariates, often referred to as ARMAX, but it will only satisfy a set of ARMA recurrence equations if $\mathcal{M}$ is carefully chosen.
 This general form, briefly mentioned in \cite{Benjamin2003}, is still too general for practical purposes. \item A specialization of the previous specification is the base of all the models know in the literature as the Generalized ARMA models \citep{Benjamin2003}, abbreviated GARMA when the random component is a distribution member of the exponential family in canonical form, and called GARMA-like models otherwise, has the form

 with $r_{t-j}$ taking one of two commonly used forms.
 In the predictive scale, $r_{t}=g(Y_t)-g(\mu_t)$ \citep[][to cite just a few]{Rocha2009, Bayers, PUMI2019, uw}.
 With this choice \eqref{eod} can be shown to satisfy an ARMA set of difference equations and the AR and MA parameters have their usual interpretation.
 However, $\E(r_t)\neq0$ and nothing is known about the distribution of $r_t$; Considering the response scale instead, namely $r_t=Y_t-\mu_t$, the pair $\big\{(r_t,\F_{t})\big\}_{t\in\Z}$ is a martingale difference, provided $\E(Y_t)<\infty$.
-This fact is often used for goodness-of-fit purposes \citep[see][]{ibarma,helen,ptsrarxiv}. \item The models studied in the literature of Poisson Autoregression (PAR) \citep[see][and references therein]{PAR}, are often observation-driven and satisfy \eqref{eod}.
-In PAR models, the distribution of $Y_t$ given $\F_{t-1}$ is assumed to be Poisson with parameter $\mu_t$. \cite{davispoisson} considers a log-linear PAR model by specifying
+This fact is often used for goodness-of-fit purposes \citep[see][]{ibarma,helen,ptsrarxiv}. \item PARX models introduced by \cite{PARX} consider a term depending of exogenous covariates (hence the X in the name) with specification